chase-seibert/blog/_posts/2020-02-13-expectations-for-managers.md

 You can expect a reasonable level of transparency from me about any given situation.
 I won't necessarily commit to pushing to resolve any given uncertainty as soon as possible.
 That's often a premature optimization.
-But, I will tell you when I plan to sit with the uncertainty, and when I indent to resolve it.
+But, I will tell you when I plan to sit with the uncertainty, and when I intend to resolve it.

 # Grow a Successor